matthewdeanmartin/blog/content/post_002.md

-Title: Does it work?
+Title: Hacking on the first weekend of January 2023
 Date: 2023-01-08
 Modified: 2023-01-08
 Tags: life
 Category: life
 Slug: what-i-did-today
 Authors: Matthew Martin
-Summary: Finishing up a weekend of hacking
+Summary: Learning about Github Issues, Actions and writing a Markdown build script.

 All I did all weekend was Github hacking.
 First I invested a lot of time learning about Github Issues and Projects.
 It is like Jira, but more limited.
 Will it convince me to stop